mlcommons/medperf/scripts/README.md

 ```
 python run_models.py -b <BENCHMARK_UID> -d <DATASET_UID> -n <NUM_SUBJECTS> -m brats_evaluation_priority.json
 ```

+**NOTE:** This command will automatically remove each model after successful execution.
+This is in order to save storage space, as the total space used by all the BraTS models is around 157GB.
+If you wish to keep the models for either re-execution with multiple datasets, or debugging, then please provide the `--no-cleanup` option to the above command.

 #### 2. Results Submission:
 If there's no need to manually approve each result, use the following command